HussainAther/philosophy/causality/emergence.md

 mechanics.
 (The second law of thermodynamics expresses this stability in terms of a maximization of entropy for thermal equilibrium states.
 Equivalently, the free energy of the system is minimal in thermal equilibrium.)

+Statistical KMS states induce a contextual topology in the state space of statistical mechanics (Ls) which is basically a coarse-grained version of the topology of Li.
+This means nothing else than a partitioning of the state space into cells, leading to statistical states (Ls) that represent equivalence classes of individual states (Li).
+They form ensembles of states that are indistinguishable with respect to their mean kinetic energy and can be assigned the same temperature (Hi).
+Differences between individual states at Li falling into the same equivalence class at Ls are irrelevant with respect to a particular temperature at Hi.